-Timber cladding still brings out the beauty and functionality of structures for buildings in Australia.
-Relatively common today for its natural appearance, timber cladding is available in a variety of choices to fit any design preference and price range.
-Varieties of timber used include spotted timber, ironbark timber, softwoods like pine, and cedar timber which gives the building a classic outlook apart from the durability and insulation it provides.
-Indeed, costs of timber cladding can differ greatly depending on such parameters as type of timber, its quality, treatment and difficulty level of installation of cladding.
+Indeed, the costs of timber cladding can differ greatly depending on such parameters as the type of timber, its quality, treatment, and the difficulty level of installation of cladding.
 This cost guide on timber cladding in Australia gives information on the types of timber, factors affecting the costs, and budgetary considerations that you need to know for your project.
 In a way, whether the project is for residential use or commercial use, the components of cost are important factors that need to be accounted for in a cladding process.

 Shiplap timber shows the natural timber look and provides a variety of choices according to the design and cost requirements.
-Different kinds of timber are available in Australia for cladding and all of them possess different qualities and different price ranges.
+Different kinds of timber are available in Australia for cladding, and all of them possess different qualities and different price ranges.
 The most popular types of timber cladding and approximate prices are listed below.

-Curved and brushed hardwood has several advantages; it is hard-wearing, very strong and offers a subtle appearance.
+Curved and brushed hardwood has several advantages; it is hard-wearing, very strong, and offers a subtle appearance.
 It costs much more than softwood most of the time because it is a premium type of wood and is very durable.

 Spotted Gum: